The Foreign Business Act of 1999 sets out the rights and limitations on foreigners doing business in Thailand.

 According to the Foreign Business Act of 1999 (FBA), the term foreigner means:

 (3) Juristic person registered in Thailand having the following characteristics:

 (a) Having half or more of the juristic person’s capital shares held by persons under (1) or (2) or a juristic person having the persons under (1) or (2) investing with a value of half or more of the total capital of the juristic person.

 (b) Limited partnership or registered ordinary partnership having the person under (1) as the managing partner or manager.

 (4) Juristic person registered in Thailand having half or more of its capital shares held by the person under (1), (2) or (3), or a juristic person having the persons under (1), (2) or (3) investing with the value of half or more of its total capital.

 The Foreign Business Act of 1999 has identified 3 lists of activities in which foreign participation may be prohibited or restricted, as follows:

-Activities stated in List 1 are designated as “businesses not permitted for foreigners to operate due to special reasons”.
+Activities stated in List 1 are designated as businesses which foreigners are not permitted to operate due to special reasons.
 Foreign companies are completely restricted from engaging in the activities contained in List 1.

 There are two common exceptions to the above stated rules:

-– If a foreigner is operating a business that is classified in the Lists under a treaty to which Thailand is a party or is obligated to abide by, it shall comply with the provisions of the treaty which may in return include the entitlement of Thai nationals and Thai enterprises to operate the businesses in the country of the foreigners, i.e. Treaty of Amity Between U.S.–Thailand.
+(2) If a foreigner is operating a business that is classified in the Lists under a treaty to which Thailand is a party or is obligated to abide by, it shall comply with the provisions of the treaty which may in return include the entitlement of Thai nationals and Thai enterprises to operate the businesses in the country of the foreigners, i.e. Treaty of Amity Between U.S. Thailand.